 Posted April 23, 2019

 As in most criminal enterprises, the objective is to make money.
 It is only natural for cyber criminals to follow the rainbow to the proverbial pot of gold waiting at the end: the institutions holding the United States’ riches.
-Though this is a high-risk mission, if carried out correctly, threat actors can reap high rewards.
+Though this is a high-risk mission, if carried out correctly, cyber threat actors can reap high rewards in exchange for these attacks.
 Actors will continue to evolve, evading the ever-changing security protocols put into place by financial institutions to thwart them.

 One highly effective Ukrainian cyber criminal, Sakari, identified by LookingGlass researchers in February of 2019 was found selling the Arcane stealer on a crime forum.
 Cyber criminals use malware stealers to infect your personal device—enabling them to lift personally identifiable information (PII), credit card numbers, and other banking information.
 These malware attacks take advantage of the different means consumers use to access their banks and financial institutions and have a big impact on consumers and banks alike.
 Arcane was marketed as being able to lift autofill information, wallet, and other program information from Windows systems—providing an open backdoor for criminals to enter your banking programs.